open-atmos-krk/open-atmos-krk.github.io/_projects/outreach.md

 - <a href="https://en.wikipedia.org/wiki/Draft:MPDATA">MPDATA (in English) - draft!</a>
 - <a href="https://pl.wikipedia.org/wiki/Isztar_Zawadzki">Isztar Zawadzki (in Polish)</a>

-## Cloud-physics themes examples in general-purpose open-source packages
+## Cloud-physics examples for general-purpose open-source packages

 Stay tuned! (working on parcel-model example for <a href="https://docs.sciml.ai/">DifferentialEquations.jl</a>).